brunch/css-brunch/README.md

 Adds CSS support to [brunch](http://brunch.io).

 ## Usage
-Install the plugin via npm with `npm install --save css-brunch`.
+Install the plugin via npm with `npm install --save-dev css-brunch`.

 Or, do manual install: